iterative/dvc.org/public/static/docs/api-reference/open.md

 - **`path`** - specifies the location of the target data within the source project in `repo`, relative to the project's root.

 - `repo` - specifies the location of the source DVC project.
-Both HTTP and SSH protocols are supported for online Git repository URLs (e.g.
-  `[user@]server:project.git`). `repo` can also be a local file system path to an "offline" project.
 If not supplied, defaults to the current DVC project.
+It can be a URL or a file system path.
+  Both HTTP and SSH protocols are supported for online Git repos (e.g.
+  `[user@]server:project.git`).

   A `dvc.api.UrlNotDvcRepoError` is thrown if `repo` is not a valid DVC project.

 - `rev` - Git commit (any [revision](https://git-scm.com/docs/revisions) such as
   a branch or tag name, or a commit hash).
-It only has an effect when `repo` is a Git repository.
 If not supplied, it uses the default Git revision, `HEAD`.
+If `repo` is a Git repo, this option is ignored.

 - `remote` - name of the [DVC remote](/doc/command-reference/remote) to look for the target data.
-If not supplied, the default remote or `repo` is used (or the cache directory for local projects).
+If not supplied, the default remote of `repo` is used (or the cache directory for local projects).

   A `dvc.exceptions.NoRemoteError` is thrown if no `remote` is specified and the